 Table Of Contents:

-NB!
-The Scenarios feature is an payed add-on to Ardoq!
-Please contact Ardoq sales if you want access to the feature.
+NB: The Scenarios feature is a paid add-on.
+Please contact your Customer Success Manager if you want access to this feature.

 How To Create A Scenario